vguzov/cloudrender/README.md

 ```
 pip install cloudrender
 ```
-#### Step 2.
-Get the SMPL model
+### Step 2.
+Get the SMPL model (optional, required for human body visualization)
+- Follow the installation instructions at https://github.com/vchoutas/smplx
-- Follow install instructions at https://github.com/gulvarol/smplpytorch
+- For legacy version, follow the installation instructions at https://github.com/gulvarol/smplpytorch
-- Make sure to fix the typo for male model while unpacking SMPL .pkl files: `basicmodel_m_lbs_10_207_0_v1.0.0.pkl -> basicModel_m_lbs_10_207_0_v1.0.0.pkl`

 ## Running test script
 ### test_scene_video.py
-Run `download_test_assets.sh` – it will create `test_assets` folder and download everything you need for sample to work (3D scan pointcloud, human shape and motion files, camera trajectory file)
+Run `bash download_test_assets.sh` – it will create `test_assets` folder and download assets for the test script.

-Run `test_scene_video.py`
+(human shape and motion files, camera trajectory file) Additionally, you need to download the 3D scene scan from here: https://edmond.mpg.de/file.xhtml?fileId=274762 and put it as `MPI_Etage6-pc.zip` in `test_assets` folder without unpacking.

+Run `test_scene_video.py`, make sure to change `SMPLX_ROOT` path in the script if needed.

-The following script will write a short video inside `test_assets/output.mp4` which should look similar to this:
+The following script will write a short video `test_assets/output.mp4` which should look similar to this:
 <p align="center">
 <img src="images/test_scene_video_output_example.gif" alt="output example"/>
 </p>

 ## More data
 Please check our HPS project page for more 3D scans and motion data: http://virtualhumans.mpi-inf.mpg.de/hps/

+Camera trajectory is created using [CloudVis interactive viewer](https://github.com/vguzov/cloudvis).

 ## Citation